Polish Music in American Hip-Hop: 9 Unexpected Samples

 Action Bronson & Alchemist x Budka Suflera

 To the English-attuned ear, the vocals at the beginning of Action Bronson’s Rare Chandeliers may sound like vocals simply being reversed (which is a production technique being used more and more by artists like Kendrick Lamar and others).
 It’s actually quite the opposite.
-Bronson’s producer The Alchemist uses the Polish vocals and the drums from the song Pieśń Niepokorna by 1970s rock band Budka Suflera for the title track of Bronson’s 2012 mixtape.
+Bronson’s producer The Alchemist uses the Polish vocals and the drums from the song Pieśń Niepokorna (Defiant Song) by the 1970s rock band Budka Suflera for the title track of Bronson’s 2012 mixtape.

 Cut Chemist x Breakout